 Between hospital bills, lost wages, pain and suffering, and other consequences of a workplace injury, your damages might be quite extensive.
 Let us provide you with an experienced New York injury lawyer to represent your claim and help you determine the most appropriate legal action to take given the circumstances of your injury and any non-employer third parties involved.

 Learn more about your rights after an injury and what legal options for compensation you have available during a free, no-obligation consultation with a New York injury attorney near you.
-Call us at the Weinstein Group at 212-741-3800 or contact us online to schedule your free appointment now.
+Call us at The Weinstein Group at 212-741-3800 or contact us online to schedule your free appointment now.
 We have the knowledge and experience to help you figure it out and get paid what you’re owed for the work you do.
-Call today.
+Contact us today.